maknahar/jira-classic-to-next-gen/README.md

 ### Note
 - By default, this script cleans next gen project before starting.
 Using an existing project to migrate to is not recommended.
 - Jira API does not allow a deactivated user as assignee or reporter while creating issue.
 This script will keep the assignee blank and person running this script will become the reporter in these cases.
+- If there is no error, allmigrated issues would be listed in `migration.csv` and non migrated one in `error.csv`.